glotzerlab/garnett/doc/readerswriters.rst

 |    XML |     R     |  R  |       R      |      R     |  N/A  |                N/A                |
 +--------+-----------+-----+--------------+------------+-------+-----------------------------------+

-RW indicates glotzformats can read and write on this format.
+RW indicates garnett can read and write on this format.
-R indicates glotzformats can only read.
+R indicates garnett can only read.
 N/A indicates the format does not support storing this property.
 Additional Properties: Mass, Charge, Diameter, Angular momentum, Moment of inertia
 + None